MrModest/MrModest/README.md

 ## Hi there 👋 I'm Kamil
 - 🇩🇪 I live in Berlin, Germany
-- 🛠 I'm an engineer at Trade Republic
+- 🛠 I'm an engineer at Delivery Hero
 - 💻 Most of the time I'm writing on Java, Kotlin and C#.
 Sometimes on JavaScript.

 My CV: https://mrmodest.github.io/cv-page/ (just `Ctrl/Cmd + P` the page 😉)